sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * In 2023, 1,229 incidents involving Israeli settlers in the West Bank, including East Jerusalem (with or without Israeli forces), resulted in Palestinian casualties, property damage or both.
 Some 913 of these incidents resulted in damage, 163 resulted in casualties and 153 resulted in both.
 This is the highest number of settler attacks against Palestinians in any given year since OCHA started recording incidents involving settlers in 2006. ((100 for #3))

 ### Displacement (West Bank) ((31 for #4))

+* Since 7 October 2023 and as of 30 January 2024, OCHA has recorded 477 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (48 incidents), damage to Palestinian-owned property (372 incidents), or both casualties and damage to property (57 incidents). ((44 for #1))

 ### Displacement (West Bank)